salterm/PicrossDetective/README.md

 ## To Build
 Picross Detective requires that Java 1.8 be installed on your Unix device.
-Picross Detective can be compiled by running the provided makefile.
+After cloning the repository, navigate to the src directory and type "make".
+This will compile the necessary files.
+To remove the compiled files, type "make clean".

 ## To Run
-The compiled .jar can be run from a Unix command line with "java -jar picrossDetective.jar".
+The compiled class can be run from a Unix command line with "java PicrossDetective".

 ## To Use
 Picross Detective is a command-line Java application that reads and writes to/from standard input/output.
 A user can opt to open a preexisting puzzle from a file, submit clues for a new puzzle, and then save either to a new file.
 The application will then attempt to solve the loaded puzzle.
 If solutions are found, they will be printed to standard out.
 The program will then exit.